 Brushes

-A notorious case in the young history of digital painting is the enlargement software that was part of the popular Brushes app for raster painting.
+A notorious case in the young history of digital painting is the enlargement software that was part of the popular 'Brushes' app for raster painting.
 Brushes recorded all the painter's actions on the iPad, which could then be replayed on a larger canvas on the desktop.
 Until 2012, Brushes was the only raster program that offered enlargement without loss of resolution, a unique feature that enabled digital raster painters for the first time in history to show and sell their work.
 David Hockney was the first well known painter to surprise the art world with very large prints of raster paintings made on the iPad.
 His exhibition 'A bigger picture' at the London Royal Academy of Arts between January and April 2012 made Brushes wildly popular.

 Brushes monopoly Hockney